 The Health Evaluation and Applied Research Development (HEARD) Project uses implementation science and strategic partnerships with more than 35 diverse global organizations to improve the implementation of evidence-based practices, interventions, and policies.
 The HEARD Project conducted research to identify urban youth challenges and best practices for targeting this population with health interventions.

 The Bangsamoro Autonomous Region in Muslim Mindanao for Health (BARMMHealth) Project in the Philippines bolsters Ministry of Health capacity to facilitate local health solutions in family planning, adolescent and youth reproductive health, and maternal and child health to support self-reliance and sustainability.
-In the first year of the project, 514 adolescent youth received information on responsible practice of sexuality, contraceptive options, and respect, 5,170 community health workers were provided with FP information, and services to address violence against women and children were created.
-That year, the project contributed to 67,390 new FP acceptors.
+Since 2019, over 41,000 adolescents have sought sexual reproductive health services and information at facilities with dedicated adolescent-friendly spaces.

 USAID RenewHealth in the Philippines is leading efforts to bring awareness to adolescents on the effects of substance use on their health through a community-based drug rehabilitation program developed to help Children Who Use Drugs (CWUD) in their recovery from substance use.
 The approach focuses awareness of thoughts and emotions, understanding of internal and external triggers, refusal skills, and relationships with families and peers.
 The program brings together parents or family members as part of treatment sessions.
 By including the family, the protective factors at home and in the community are strengthened to ensure the CWUD’s sustainable recovery.
 RenewHealth is working to empower the CWUDs and their families to improve overall health, well-being, and quality of life.